-The AHCA would set the level of tax credit assistance using primarily age, and would repeal the cost-sharing protections for low-income individuals.
+The AHCA would set the level of tax credit assistance using primarily age, and would repeal the ACA's cost-sharing protections for low-income individuals.
 Because women have a lower income than men at all ages, this approach could place women at a disadvantage compared to men.

 Women comprise more than half (54%) of ACA marketplace enrollees in the 34 states that use the federally facilitated marketplace, healthcare.gov.
 Approximately eight in ten (81%) Marketplace beneficiaries receive a premium tax credit, which offsets premium costs and makes them more affordable.
-In 2015, more than onethird (37%) of women who purchased insurance on their own were low-income (\$23,540 for a single person) compared to 31% of men.
+In 2015, more than one-third (37%) of women who purchased insurance on their own were low-income (\$23,540 for a single person) compared to 31% of men.
 The current subsidy structure under the ACA provides higher levels of subsidies to those who are low-income, older, and who live in areas with more expensive coverage.

-The AHCA, in contrast, takes a very different approach to the allocation of subsidies, and reduces the amount that the federal government would contribute to subsidies with the goal of reducing federal spending.
-The AHCA provides a flat tax credit based on age only up until an income of \$75,000 for a single individual, and phases out at higher incomes.
+The AHCA, in contrast, would take a very different approach and reduce the amount that the federal government would contribute to subsidies with the goal of reducing federal spending.
+The AHCA would provide a flat tax credit based on age only up until an income of \$75,000 for a single individual, and phases out at higher incomes.
 This would result in a large decrease in tax subsidies to older Marketplace enrollees compared to what is available to them today.

-The AHCA sets aside additional federal funds to assist older enrollees, but how those funds are allocated to individuals is still to be determined by the Senate.
+The AHCA would set aside additional federal funds to assist older enrollees as well as services for pregnant women and newborns and individuals with mental health and substance use disorders, but how those funds would be allocated is still to be determined.
 Nonetheless, under the AHCA's tax credit methodology, people with lower incomes would receive significantly less than they do under current law.
 A higher share of women is poor or low-income than men, because women are more likely than men to head single parent households, work part-year or part-time, are paid less than men for similar work, and take breaks from the workforce to stay home and care for children and aging parents.
 As a result, this approach could disproportionately disadvantage women.
-In addition, the AHCA repeals the cost-sharing subsides available today under the ACA that provide additional protection from the high costs of deductibles, cost-sharing, and co-insurance to individuals with incomes below 250% of the federal poverty level.
+In addition, the AHCA proposes to repeal the cost-sharing subsides available today under the ACA that provide additional protection from the high costs of deductibles, cost-sharing, and co-insurance to individuals with incomes below 250% of the federal poverty level.

-6. Insurance reforms
+6. INSURANCE REFORMS

 The ACA banned many of the long-standing discriminatory practices in the individual insurance market that translated into higher cost burdens for women.
-While the AHCA is precluded from addressing these requirements because they do not directly affect federal spending, future legislative and administration action could eliminate or modify these reforms affecting women's coverage and costs.
+While the AHCA maintains the gender-rating ban and the dependent coverage expansion, it could allow states to permit insurers to charge higher premiums to individuals with health problems if they have a lapse in coverage.